psychemedia/island-storynotes/odo.md

 rule of Robert.
-It was by his advice that, in the autumn of 1088, the duke’s brothor Henry and Robert of Bollcme [q.v.] were arrested ; and when tbe news brought
+It was by his advice that, in the autumn of 1088, the duke’s brothor Henry and Robert of Bollcme [q.v.] were arrested ; and when the news brought
 Roger of Montgomery [q. v,] to Normandy,
 Odo urged his nephew to destroy the power of tho house of Talvas.
 He also took a pro-